pauljickling/notes/music/midi.md

 ## TB-03

-Hold FUNCTION and turn the value knob to `CH`.
-Release FUNCTION button and adjust the value knob to the desired setting.
-Press the FUNCTION button to exit the system settings menu.
+1. Hold FUNCTION and turn the value knob to `CH`
+2. Release FUNCTION button and adjust the value knob to the desired setting
+3. Press the FUNCTION button to exit the system settings menu

 ## SH-01A